Dolce & Gabbana Fall/Winter 2026 RTW

 The tailoring this season emphasized:

-This was not archival nostalgia.
-It was reiteration of established design language.
+This is not archival nostalgia.
+It reiterates established design language.

 Dolce & Gabbana Fall/Winter 2026 Look 12